coreyhellwege/Dead_Man_Walking/README.md

     end
 ```
 #### Save and Exit
-To allow the user to exit the app and add a bookmark, we added the following code to the story page files:
+To allow the user to add a bookmark and exit the app, we added the following code to the story page files:
 ```ruby
 puts ColorizedString["What would you like to do now? "].colorize(:red)